Vitaly-Stefanyshyn777/aqua-track-frontend/README.md

-# AquaDev Frontend Repository

-Welcome to the **AquaDev Frontend Repository**!

 ## 📖 Project Overview

-This repository contains the **frontend** of the final team project developed by the **AquaDev** team.
+This repository contains the **frontend** of the final team project developed by the **name** team.
 The project is a modern **water tracking application** that helps users monitor and manage their daily water intake efficiently.

 ## ✨ Key Features